beltex/libsmc/README.md

 c-smc
 =====

-Apple System Management Controller (SMC) API in C from user space for Intel based Macs.
+Apple System Management Controller (SMC) API in pure C from user space for Intel based Macs.
 The API works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.